MatejKafka/wsl2-kernel-module/README.md

 ## Why is this necessary?

-While starting with kernel module development on most Linux distributions, you just need to obtain a `linux-headers-*` package and you're golden.
+While starting with kernel module development on most Linux distributions, you just need to obtain the `linux-headers-*` package for your kernel version using your package manager and you're golden.

 With WSL2, the issue is that the WSL kernel is shared between all WSL2 instances and managed separately from the userspace.
 Thus, the version of the kernel (`uname -r`) will typically be different from what the distribution userspace was originally built for, and installing the `linux-headers-*` package will install headers for the wrong kernel version.

-To compile kernel modules for the WSL2 kernel, we will need to download and build the correct kernel version ourselves.
+To compile kernel modules for the WSL2 kernel, we will need to download and build the correct kernel version ourselves, which is what this project is trying to do for you.

 ## Usage